moquedace/funcs/README.md

 ### Cloud and file management

-Auxiliary routines for cloud storage and file handling.
+Auxiliary routines for cloud storage, file handling, and package management.

 Examples: